willtheorangeguy/PyTricks-Archive/README.md

 # PyTricks Archive

-An archive of the 🐍 PyTricks featured in Dan Badder's Real Python email newsletter.
+An archive of the 🐍PyTricks featured in Dan Badder's Real Python email newsletter.

 ## How to find the Archive